-Which is better between a tricycle and balance bike?
+Which is better between a tricycle and a balance bike?
 In a nutshell, balance bikes are more practical and safer than tricycles and training wheels.
 This is because the three wheels tricycles are usually slow and difficult to maneuver on angled or uneven surfaces.

 This is unlike the balanced bikes where your child focuses on balancing instead of pedaling.
 This makes them better prepared for that unexpected loss of balance, and they are much less likely to fall.